-You have now read information regarding new ways of thinking, communicating, and even breathing related to managing your anger.
-Hopefully you have already begun reducing the frequency and intensity of your anger, morphing unhealthy learned expressions of anger into newly learned healthy expressions.
+You have now read the information regarding new ways of thinking, communicating, and even breathing related to managing your anger.
+Hopefully, you have already begun reducing the frequency and intensity of your anger, morphing unhealthy learned expressions of anger into newly learned healthy expressions.

 But what about the times you want to smash a plate into a wall?
 What about the times when you only see red?

-Instead of going through that cycle, try to plan in advance a time to release aggression before it arises.
-The rush released from physical aggression, such as yelling or throwing or kicking, can be released from other physically demanding activities, such as running, biking or swimming.
+Instead of going through that cycle, try to plan a time to release aggression before it arises.
+The rush-released from physical aggression, such as yelling or throwing, or kicking, can be released from other physically demanding activities, such as running, biking, or swimming.

 Self-Control, Keep It Simple!

-Practice doing this in day to day situations that have very little emotional charge.
-This will make it is easier to do in times of severe outrage.
+Practice doing this in day-to-day situations that have a very little emotional charge.
+This will make it easier to do in times of severe outrage.